How to Detect AI-Generated Code in 30 Seconds

 The DevTools Audit (30 More Seconds)

-Open your browser's DevTools and inspect a few elements.
-AI-generated code has fingerprints:
+Open DevTools and inspect a few elements.
+AI-generated code leaves fingerprints:

 /* AI fingerprints in CSS */